Welcome to UTS Library

 Contact the Library

-- Chat to a librarian on Library Chat for assistance finding and accessing resources and referencing.
+- Chat to the Library online for assistance finding and accessing resources and referencing.

 - Look for a Library Rover (they wear black t-shirts) to answer your question or help you find resources.